9 Ways To See The Athabasca Glacier: Tours & Free Options

 Stay At The Glacier View Lodge

-The small lodge books out every season so make sure to grab reservation far in advance if you hope to stay.
+The small lodge books out every season, so make sure to grab a reservation far in advance if you hope to stay.
 It’s only open for the summer season.
-As it’s right across from glacier it’s ideal for photography, stargazing, sunset dinners, and early access to any tour you’d like on the glacier.
+As it’s right across from the glacier, it’s ideal for photography, stargazing, sunset dinners, and early access to any glacier tour you’d like.

 Camp Across From The Athabasca Glacier

-This site is limited to tents only, but a small van might be able to pull off a camp here.
-If you’re in a camper van or RV you can camp in the Icefields Information Centre as an overflow option, it still costs money and requires registration.
+This site is limited to tents only, but a small van might be able to camp here.
+If you’re in a camper van or RV, you can camp in the Icefields Information Center as an overflow option; it still costs money and requires registration.

 From the site, you look out onto the Athabasca Glacier.
 We got super lucky with this spot by showing up at 8:00 in the morning and catching someone on their way out.
 We spent three nights climbing the surrounding mountains at this campsite, including Mt Athabasca.